Choose another writer in this calendar:

 "We have some advantages over human beings, you know.
 Human beings have to carry their own weight about, and they don't know how blissful it is to be unconscious of weight: to be wave-borne, to float on the idle sea, to leap without effort in a curving wave, and look up at the dazzle of the sky through a smother of white water, or dive so easily to the calmness far below and take a haddock from the weed-beds in a sudden rush of appetite." (from 'Sealskin Trousers', 1947)

 The Pirates in the Deep Green Sea (1949), written for children, is a fantasy, in which Davy Jones and all the drowned pirates under the sea are discovered guarding the great knots that tie latitudes and longitudes together to keep the world from splitting.
-A Spell for Old Bones (1949) was a fantasy set in a mythical 1st-century Scotland.
+A Spell for Old Bones (1949) was a fantasy set in a mythical 1st-century Scotland of giants.
 In A Terrible Freedom (1966) a man finds the characters of his dream world taking over the real one.
 Linklater died in Aberdeen on November 7, 1974.
 He is buried in Orkney.
 Andro Linklater, his son, became also a writer.